CiscoDevNet/appdynamics-terraform-ecs-fargate/README.md

 - Populate <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/appdynamics.auto.tfvars">`appdynamics.auto.tfvars`</a> with your controller credentials and the agent's container registry.

-# Run
+# Run it

-Before we can start talking to an AWS account, we have to setup the Terraform provider, which looks something like this:
+We need to setup the Terraform provider to talk to an AWS account.
+Please refer to <a href="https://github.com/Appdynamics/appdynamics-terraform-ecs-fargate/blob/main/main.tf">`main.tf`</a>

 ```yaml
 provider "aws" {